spneshaei/CGram/README.md

 ./a.out
 ```

-> **Caution:** To run CGram successfully, you should first run the app located in [CGram Server][https://github.com/spneshaei/CGram-Server].
+> **Caution:** To run CGram successfully, you should first run the app located in the https://github.com/spneshaei/CGram-Server repository.

 ## Documentation

-To read CGram's documentation, check out [this repository][https://github.com/spneshaei/CGram-Documentation].
+To read CGram's documentation, check out https://github.com/spneshaei/CGram-Documentation contents.